 Western Animation: Captain Planet and the Planeteers

 "Our world is in peril.
-Gaia, the spirit of the Earth, can no longer withstand the destruction plaguing our planet.
-She sends five rings to five special young people: Kwame, from Africa, with the power of Earth...
+Gaia, the spirit of the Earth, can no longer stand the terrible destruction plaguing our planet.
+She sends five magic rings to five special young people: Kwame, from Africa, with the power of Earth...
 From North America, Wheeler, with the power of Fire...
 From The Soviet Unionnote then former Soviet Union, then just Eastern Europe, Linka, with the power of Wind.
 From Asia, Gi, with the power of Water... and from South America, Ma-Ti with the power of Heart.
 With the five powers combined they summon Earth's greatest champion, Captain Planet."

 —Opening Narrationnote Guess Australia is just left out, then.
 Also Antarctica.
 So is Central America and Western Europe, if you want to get technical.

-The brainchild of Ted Turner (though most of the actual development work on the show was done by DiC producers Phil Harnage and Nicholas Boxer), Captain Planet and the Planeteers was an attempt to provide a show which would entertain younger viewers, while simultaneously educating them about taking care of the environment.The eponymous Planeteers are a Multinational Team of kids imbued with Elemental Powers to stop pollution using the power of...
+The brainchild of Ted Turner (though most of the actual development work on the show was done by DiC producers Phil Harnage and Nicholas Boxer), Captain Planet and the Planeteers was an attempt to provide a show which would entertain younger viewers, while simultaneously educating them about taking care of the environment.The eponymous Planeteers are a Multinational Team of teenagers imbued with Elemental Powers to stop pollution using the power of...
 Aesops!
 When they are inevitably unable to deal with problems individually, they combine their powers into a single unstoppable entity: Captain Planet.Captain Planet and the Planeteers (1990 to 1996) underwent several small revisions over the course of its run — it was renamed The New Adventures of Captain Planet during its 1993 to 1996 run, which coincided with a change in production companies — but the tone of the show always focused on the environment, often with An Aesopabout the environmentnote though other topics like violence or AIDS received their Aesops as well near the close of each episode.
 Prevalent in the show's theme was the concept of personal responsibility: Captain Planet's Catchphrase was "The power is yours!"The villains — who all had Obviously Evilnames like Duke Nukem (notthat one), Hoggish Greedly, and Looten Plunder — were strawmen who often seemed to want to destroy the planet just because it was the eeevil thing to do (though there was often a perfunctory profit-motive involved).
 This was a sincere, if exceptionally hamfisted, way of avoiding offense: if the villains had been given grayer morality, then kids might have compared them to their parents or their parents' employers, who are only trying to do their jobs in an efficient manner.
-To avoid friction, the writers created villains who were intentionally exaggerated and made to represent the planet's environmental problemsnote Duke Nukem=irresponsible use of nuclear power and radiation; Hoggish Greedly=overconsumption; Looten Plunder=corporate greed; Dr. Blight=unethical scientific research; Vermin Scum=disease and urban decay rather than the actions of individuals.The show was quite popular, for it's tacky and ham-fisted charm.
+To avoid friction, the writers created villains who were intentionally exaggerated and made to represent the planet's environmental problemsnote Duke Nukem=irresponsible use of nuclear power and radiation; Hoggish Greedly=overconsumption; Looten Plunder=corporate greed; Dr. Blight=unethical scientific research; Vermin Scum=disease and urban decay rather than the actions of individuals.The show was quite popular, for not only its tacky and ham-fisted charm, but its messages about the environment and social issues.
 Probably it has a lot of to do with how much this show was promoted, since it was clearly Adored by the Network.The Captain was also a Unexpected CharacterGuest Fighter on the Mascot FighterCartoon Network: Punch Time Explosion.The show's first season was finally released on DVD (in the US) on April 19th 2011, just in time for Earth Day.
 The packaging was, unsurprisingly, made from 100% earth-friendly recycled paper.
 In July 2011, Cartoon Network announced that a live-action film adaptation of the show was in the works.